bucky-badger-gesmer/python-uv-template/README.md

-# 🐍 Python Project Template with uv & Ruff
+# 🐍 Python Project Template with uv, Ruff & ty

 Welcome!
 This is a minimal Python project template to help you write clean, manageable Python code with uv, Ruff, and ty.